Developed talks and lectures, suitable for Textile groups, Schools, Universities, Guilds and Organizations:

 'Butchery, a journey through dress making'

-I recently created three garments from cutting up previously worn clothing and lingerie, using every part for new wearables!
+Based on her recently created garments, made from cutting up previously worn clothing and lingerie, using every part for new wearables.
 This talk discusses the processes used, as well as their time being exhibited.

 Workshops / Masterclasses'

-I take bookings for any groups, guilds or galleries/venues who would like me to visit to teach a class, please contact me for more information.
+Ailish takes bookings for any groups, guilds or galleries/venues who would like her to visit to teach.

 Below is a list of a few subjects: